-The chiefs work as a team to provide leadership and support of the key missions of the residency program and function as key mentors and advocates for the residents.
+The chiefs work as a team to provide leadership and support of the key missions of the residency program and function as mentors and advocates for the residents.
 While each chief has separate responsibilities at their primary site (Duke, Durham VA Medical Center, Duke Regional Hospital, and VA Quality/Safety), the camaraderie among the chiefs sets a positive tone for the program and allows us to accomplish the many goals we set for the year.
 It’s no secret that the Chief Residents form bonds with each class that lasts beyond the Chief year.

-In recent years, the chief residents have been responsible for organizing the Stead Societies, reorganizing the noon conference series, instituting leadership training for JARs at the VA and evaluating patient flow on the general medicine services.
-In addition, the chiefs galvanize the competition for our annual Turkey Bowl, lead recruitment of new interns and have a tradition of providing entertainment at the annual DOM Holiday Party.
+In recent years, the chief residents have been responsible for reorganizing the noon conference series, instituting leadership training for JARs at the VA, developing well-being programming and evaluating patient flow on the general medicine services.
+In addition, the chiefs galvanize the competition for our annual Turkey Bowl, lead recruitment of new interns and have a tradition of providing entertainment at the annual Department of Medicine Holiday Party.

 Current Chief Residents

-- Marc Samsky, MD is chief resident for the Durham VA Medical Center.
-Learn more.
+- Michael Cosiano, MD is chief resident for the Durham VA Medical Center.

-- Samuel Lindner, MD is chief resident for quality and patient safety at the Durham VA Medical Center.
-Learn more.
+- Courtney Dominguez, MD is chief resident for quality and patient safety at the Durham VA Medical Center.

-The 2018-19 chief residents will be Jenny Van Kirk, MD; Kara Wegermann, MD; and Winn Seay, MD.
+The 2024-2025 chief residents will be Emory Buck, MD; Amanda Broderick, MD; Omar Martinez-Uribe, MD, and Nicolas Mayne, MD.